-Upon scheduling your first appointment, you should expect several forms of assessment.
-The hearing specialist will consult with you about your symptoms, medical history, and sound exposure over time.
-Then, a visual exam will enable your doctor to observe the contours of the outer ear and features of the inner ear that may be obstructing your hearing ability, particularly if you have conductive hearing loss (which may be due to features of the ear canal or waxy buildup).
+When scheduling your first appointment, you should expect several different assessments.
+The hearing specialist will talk with you about your symptoms, medical history, and sound exposure over time.
+Then, a visual exam will allow your doctor to see the contours of the outer ear and features of the inner ear that may be obstructing your hearing ability, particularly if you have conductive hearing loss (which may be due to features of the ear canal or waxy buildup).
 Finally, a hearing test will identify which frequencies you are able to hear at which volumes.

-With this information in hand, your hearing specialist will be able to devise a recommendation to you regarding the right type of hearing aid for you, but you may still have several options to choose from.
+With this information in hand, your hearing specialist will be able to put together a recommendation to you regarding the right type of hearing aid for you, but you may still have several options to choose from.

 Hearing Aid Styles

-Most hearing aids today are digital devices composed of three major parts: microphone, amplifier, and receiver.
+Most hearing aids today are digital devices with three major parts: microphone, amplifier, and receiver.
 These three elements may be differently arranged depending on which of the four major types is best for you.

 Behind the Ear (BTE)

 BTE hearing aids place the receiver inside the ear and the other components outside the ear canal.
 Mini BTEs have a small unit that wraps around the ear itself, housing the microphone and amplifier.
-They are custom fitted to the shape of the ear.
-Traditional BTEs have a larger plastic cartridge that sits behind the ear enclosing these components, and sound information is transmitted to the ear canal through a small tube.
-These units are both appropriate for sufferers of sensorineural hearing loss, which occurs when the tiny hairs in the ear become less sensitive to sound or are damaged over time.
+They are custom-fit to the shape of the ear.
+Traditional BTEs have a larger plastic cartridge that sits behind the ear enclosing these components.
+The sound information goes to the ear canal through a small tube.
+These units are both appropriate for sufferers of sensorineural hearing loss.
+This happens when the tiny hairs in the ear have damage or become less sensitive to sound.